Published 2025-09-05.

 It is a good practice to evaluate ERBs in a different portion of a code base than where the computation might be performed.
 For example, Model-View-Controller architectures are based on this style of programming.
 However, this means that the variables and methods that the ERB needs to evaluate are defined in different binding contexts than where they are used.

-to the rescue!
+custom_binding to the rescue!

-with the appropriate binding.
+CustomBinding# invokes ERB# with the custom binding.

-The custom_binding
+The custom_binding RSpec tests

-show how to call ArbitraryContextBinding#
+show how to call CustomBinding#,

-which in turn invokes ERB#
+which in turn invokes ERB# with the appropriate binding object.

 Here is the